Kansas City Criminal Defense Lawyer

 Protect Your Rights

-- The right to own or possess a firearm: Both the federal and state courts adhere to strict sentencing guidelines that prohibit a convicted felon from exercising his or her constitutional right to bear arms.
+- Possess or own a firearm – Federal and state courts adhere to strict sentencing guidelines that prohibit those convicted of felony charges from exercising their constitutional right to bear arms.

 Once charged, you have just one chance to get your defense right.
-You need an experienced criminal defense lawyer dedicated to vigorously defend your rights.
-Attorney Gary D. Stone, is not afraid to take your case all the way to trial.
-As a former Assistant District Attorney, Mr. Stone has the depth of knowledge and experience necessary to defend you against the most serious felony criminal charges.
+You need an experienced criminal defense lawyer dedicated to aggressively protecting your rights.
+Attorney Stone is not afraid to take your case all the way to trial.
+As a former assistant district attorney, Mr. Stone has the depth of knowledge and experience necessary to defend you against the most serious felony criminal charges.